keystonejs/keystone/docs/blog/prisma-adapter.md

 ## How can I help?

 We would love to get feedback on the Prisma adapter while we work towards being production ready.
-[GIve it a try]\(HOWTO GUIDE) and if you have any feedback please open an issue or PR on [Github](<>) 🙏
+[GIve it a try](/docs/guides/prisma.md) and if you have any feedback please open an issue or PR on [Github](https://github.com/keystonejs/keystone) 🙏

 ## Q&A